charlierm/Grapefruit/doc/index.rst

 Properties
 ----------

-The properties get the value of the instance in the specified color model.
+The properties get the value of the instance in the specified Colour model.

 The properties returning calculated values unless marked otherwise.

 .. note::

    All the properties are read-only.
-You need to make a copy of the instance to modify the color value.
+You need to make a copy of the instance to modify the Colour value.

-.. autoattribute:: Color.alpha
+.. autoattribute:: Colour.alpha

   *This value is not calculated,  the stored value is returned directly.*

-.. autoattribute:: Color.whiteRef
+.. autoattribute:: Colour.whiteRef

   *This value is not calculated,  the stored value is returned directly.*

-.. autoattribute:: Color.rgb
+.. autoattribute:: Colour.rgb

   *This value is not calculated,  the stored value is returned directly.*

-.. autoattribute:: Color.hue
+.. autoattribute:: Colour.hue

   *This value is not calculated,  the stored value is returned directly.*

-.. autoattribute:: Color.hsl
+.. autoattribute:: Colour.hsl

   *This value is not calculated,  the stored value is returned directly.*

-.. autoattribute:: Color.hsv
+.. autoattribute:: Colour.hsv

-.. autoattribute:: Color.yiq
+.. autoattribute:: Colour.yiq

-.. autoattribute:: Color.yuv
+.. autoattribute:: Colour.yuv

-.. autoattribute:: Color.xyz
+.. autoattribute:: Colour.xyz

-.. autoattribute:: Color.lab
+.. autoattribute:: Colour.lab

-.. autoattribute:: Color.cmy
+.. autoattribute:: Colour.cmy

-.. autoattribute:: Color.cmyk
+.. autoattribute:: Colour.cmyk

-.. autoattribute:: Color.html
+.. autoattribute:: Colour.html

-.. autoattribute:: Color.pil
+.. autoattribute:: Colour.pil

-.. autoattribute:: Color.webSafe
+.. autoattribute:: Colour.webSafe

-.. attribute:: Color.greyscale
+.. attribute:: Colour.greyscale